yakuana/MDP/README.md

    **Explanation:**

    -100.0 and -10.0 negative rewards have equivalent impacts on policy.
-In the case for both. of these large negative numbers, the number of iterations is extremely high.
+In the case for both of these large negative numbers, the number of iterations is extremely high.
 This is the result of the agent's attempts to avoid having a negative reward upon termination.
-On the otherhand, for the -1.0 negaritve reward which is relatively more positive than -10.0. and -100.0, the number of iterations is much less and it is evident that the agent was able to reach the solution. state in a reasonable amount of time.
+On the otherhand, for the -1.0 negaritve reward which is relatively more positive than -10.0. and -100.0, the number of iterations is much less and it is evident that the agent was able to reach the solution state in a reasonable amount of time.

 ### The Positive Reward